BAA Comet Section : Comets discovered in 2013

 2013 A1 (Siding Spring)

 An 18th magnitude comet was discovered at Siding Spring on January 3.54.
 Follow-up observations led to pre-discovery observations from the Catalina Sky Survey made on 2012 December 8.
 It was discovered when still 7.2 au from the Sun, and does not reach its 1.4 au perihelion until 2014 October.
-[MPEC 2013-A14, 2013 January 5] It will be a southern hemisphere object when at its brightest of around 7th magnitude, and will have faded to around 10th magnitude when it enters UK skies in 2015 January.
-The comet will pass very close to Mars on 2014 October 19 at 21:00, missing by a nominal 0.0007 au.
-This is based on 134 observations over a 74 day arc when the comet is still 6.7 au from the Earth.
-The real errors are therefore likely to be larger than the published nominal errors, though at least JPL does publish the errors, whereas the MPECs do not.
-Both JPL and MPEC give far greater precision to the published elements than is warranted by the error bars.
+[MPEC 2013-A14, 2013 January 5] It is a southern hemisphere object and was at its brightest of around 9th magnitude in early September.
+It appears not to be a very active object and is now fading.

 2013 A2 (P/Scotti)